mro/iOS-OTA/README.md

 requires just an IPA in <code>&lt;myproject&gt;/deploy/v&lt;num&gt;/Debug</code> as created e.g. by Xcode "Organizer -> Archived Applications -> Share -> Save to Disk".

-Extracts mobileprovision, Icon and iTunesArtwork from the IPA.
+Extracts mobileprovision, Icon and iTunesArtwork from the IPA and automagically creates the manifest.

 ## Installation